 - Although other parents may have similar concerns and conflicts, scripture requires that we deal with the conflict as an individual and not as a group of like-minded individuals.
 Christians should speak first only to the individual with whom they have the conflict, and to no other person.
 Involving anyone else is gossip and is counterproductive.
 There are three steps to take when an offense has occurred: - 1.
 To maintain classroom continuity, any concern or conflict between a student and teacher or parent and teacher should be addressed in a meeting between the two at a mutually agreed time as soon as practical.
 It is better to address these in a timely manner as to not allow time for a root of bitterness to take hold, preferably within 72 hours.
 The focus of the meeting should be to seek to understand the other's actions, and perspective, with the goal of coming to an understanding that leads to reconciliation.
 Respectful speech, tone, and demeanor are expected among all parties involved.
 If the student is mature enough, grievances concerning the classroom and the teacher are expected to first come from the student before parents and administrators are involved. - 2.
 If the conflict still has not been resolved and reconciliation and understanding are the desired outcome, please request a meeting with the offending individual, their supervisor and a school administrator. - 3.
 The next step is a meeting with the Head of School. - 4.
 If there is no resolution to the conflict after working through these steps, the individual may take the issue to the LCS School Board.
 A letter should be written, outlining the policy and the specific violation.
+This should be delivered to the Head of School, who will deliver it sealed to the chairperson of the Board.
 Letters to the board written anonymously will not be considered.